 A password plus a code delivered to your phone might be required for access, for example.

 This makes it more difficult for hackers and other malicious users to breach your encrypted connection.
-It exactly answers the query of how effective is a VPN.

 How Does A VPN Protect Your IP Address And Privacy?